SYNQ-Technologies/public-docs/docs/radio/settings.md

 5. Click the __Save__ button on the form to commit your changes.

 ## Push-to-talk
-Integration with push-to-talk systems is managed via the __Secondary Transports__ tab.
+Integration with push-to-talk systems is managed via the __Transports__ tab.
+A "transport" defines the connection to a secondary audio stream and the settings that control how your radio channel joins a channel on a PTT system.

 ### ESChat PTT
 Connecting your SYNQ Radio to an ESChat PTT channel requires configuration of:
 - An RTP Gateway in the ESChat Management Portal
-- An SYNQ secondary transport that matches the ESChat RTP Gateway
+- A SYNQ transport that matches the ESChat RTP Gateway

 :::note
 The SYNQ Radio device communicates with the ESChat RTP Gateway via UDP.
 The SYNQ Radio device is typically able to initiate outbound connections to the gateway, but you will need to configure appropriate firewall rules and port forwarding so that the ESChat gateway can reach the device.
 You will also need to provide ESChat with a public IP address for the device.